Kam Wah Chung & Co.

 The Kam Wah Chung & Co. building is a time capsule of a community mostly forgotten by history — Oregon’s early Chinese immigrants.

-In 1948, after Lung On’s death, Doc Hay suffered a broken hip and closed the shop temporarily to travel to Portland for treatment.
-He never returned.
-Ownership of the building fell to his nephew, who deeded it to the town of John Day to be re-purposed as a cultural museum.
+After Lung On’s death in 1948, Doc Hay suffered a broken hip and closed the shop temporarily while he traveled to Portland for treatment.
+He never recovered from the injury.
+Ownership of the building and its contents fell to his nephew after his death, who deeded it to the town of John Day under that condition that it be re-opened as a Chinese cultural museum.
 The boarded-up store was then left forgotten until 1967.
-It was very nearly demolished before construction workers opened the door for the first time in decades and realized what was preserved inside.
+It was nearly bulldozed during the construction of a town park before workers opened the door for the first time in decades and realized what was still inside.

-Today, Kam Wah Chung & Co. is maintained as a museum and National Historic Landmark.
-Other than the installation of a modern fire suppressant system and LED lighting, everything is exactly as it was before it closed.
+Today, Kam Wah Chung & Co. is preserved as a museum and National Historic Landmark.
+Other than the installation of a modern fire suppressant system and LED lighting, everything is exactly as it was when Doc Hay still called it his home.
 There are only a few other collections of traditional Chinese medicine that are as well-preserved today.
-It’s incredibly lucky that it exists, given how much of the history of Chinese immigrants in Oregon has been lost.
+It’s incredibly lucky that it exists, given how much of the history of Oregon’s Chinese immigrants has been lost to time.